Wargrave railway station

-It is served by local services operated by Great Western Railway, and is a ten-minute walk from Wargrave High Street.
+It is served by local services operated by Great Western Railway and is a ten-minute walk from Wargrave High Street.

 The station has a single platform, which is used by trains in both directions and is long enough to accommodate a four coach train.
 There is a 30 space car park, but no station building other than a simple shelter.
-The station is unmanned, and tickets must be purchased on the train.
+The station is unstaffed and tickets must be purchased on the train or on-line.

 History

 When the Great Western Railway opened the Henley Branch Line on 1 June 1857, the only intermediate station was Shiplake.

 The Great Western Railway provided no station at Wargrave; apparently it considered Twyford station close enough.
 After many complaints from the villagers the GWR opened a station in 1900.
 At the time the line was double, so two platforms and a footbridge were provided, there was a goods yard with a few sidings and a 6-ton crane.

 The station was host to a GWR camp coach from 1936 to 1939.
 1937 was a particularly busy year as some eight berth camp coaches were positioned here to provide accommodation for parties wishing to witness the coronation.
 These coaches were let at twice the normal hire rate for the week.
 A camping coach was also positioned here by the Western Region from 1953 to 1964.

 The line was singled again in June 1961, rendering the second platform and footbridge redundant.
 The station retained its Great Western Railway building until 1988 when British Rail demolished it on the grounds that it was unsafe.